Strand PHIL.I Definitions of Philanthropy

 The learner will:

-- understand that vegetables are grown and harvested.
+- describe how vegetables are grown and harvested.

 Ehlert, Lois.
 Growing Vegetable Soup.
 New York: Harcourt, 1987.
 ISBN: 0152325751.

-- Make a real graph on a floor graph.
-Ask the students to name the types of vegetables they brought in.
+Variation: Make a "real graph" on a floor graph.
+Ask the children to name the types of vegetables they brought in.
 Write each vegetable on an index card to label the rows of the graph.
-Have the students place their actual vegetables on the squares of the graph.
+Have them place their actual vegetables on the squares of the graph.
 Discuss the numbers and compare the amounts of each type of vegetable.
 Discuss how the graph helped you compare the numbers.

-- Tell the students that eventually they are going to be making some dried soup mix that they will share with some people in the community.
+- Tell the children that eventually they are going to be making some dried soup mix that they will share with people in the community.
 Thank them for the generosity in sharing their produce.
 Introduce the meaning of the word, philanthropy.

-- Read Growing Vegetable Soup.
+Read Growing Vegetable Soup.
 Discuss the process of planting and growing vegetables.
-Help the students read and identify the different garden-related items in the pictures.
-Encourage students to listen to each other's stories about garden experiences.
+Help the children read and identify the different garden-related items in the pictures.
+Encourage them to listen respectfully to each other's stories about garden experiences.
 Talking about the art style may inspire art in the optional center activity.

-Students make observations in their science journals over the course of the drying period.
+Write/illustrate observations in science journals over the course of the drying period.
 Have them include three things in their journals each day: date the page, draw a picture of the same piece of vegetable, and write about what it looks like or how it has changed.
-When the dehydration is complete, the students write a summary of what happened in the dehydrator.
-Other assessments can include: Individual observations of students' contributions to the class graph.
-Students' completion of number boards Observation of student participation in predicting